 Rev. Shawna Songer Gaines MDiv, serves as the lead pastor of Trevecca Community Church in Nashville, Tennessee.
 She previously served as chaplain at Trevecca Nazarene University, as co-pastor of Bakersfield Church of the Nazarene in California, and as a youth pastor in Chicago.
 She is the author of the Breathe series and the coauthor of two books, A Seat at the Table and Kings and Presidents, with her husband, Tim.
 Shawna speaks and preaches at events nationwide, and blogs at shawnasongergaines.com.

 Dr. Brian Shelton is a Professor of Theology at Asbury University.
 While he’s written books on theology and the journeys of the New Testament apostles, one of his favorite things is to engage high schoolers on theology, the Bible, and leadership.
 As someone who found identity and purpose in serving others from his own youth group, it is meaningful for him to participate in this great experience in YBL.
 Brian loves hiking and he is segmenting the Appalachian Trail, on track to finish if he lives to be 110.
 He regularly teaches in Rome, Italy, where he enjoys leading college students to the most important sites of church history.
 With his wife Sally, he has three daughters, which helps him appreciate the value of quality youth ministry programs even more.

 Jenna Brock is the Assistant Director for YBL.
-She graduated Asbury Seminary with a Masters of Divinity degree andhas worked with youth, youth pastors, and churches for 16 years.
+She graduated Asbury Seminary with a Masters of Divinity degree and has worked with youth, youth pastors, and churches for 16 years.
 Jenna is an active member of the community serving in her church and on the board of Leadership Jessamine.
-Jenna and her husband Roger have been married for 7 years and have two boys.
+Jenna and her husband Roger have two boys.
 They all love to be outside as much as possible.